ahmetbicer/GraphQL-Express-MongoDB/README.md

 ## What is this?

-This code is a simple graphql implementation for my -coming soon- medium article.
+This code is a simple graphql implementation for my [medium](https://medium.com/hardwareandro/graphql-basics-with-express-and-mongodb-5a69a379db14) article.

 ## How To Use?